-Administration costs for the NBPSPP, as shown in the Statement of Changes in Net Assets in the audited financial statements for the year ended December 31, 2018, consist of the cost of the pension administration services and investment management services provided by Vestcor as well as the costs of the Board functions described on page 7.
-These costs are further itemized in Note 11 of the audited financial statements on page 55.
+Administration costs for the NBPSPP, as shown in the Statement of Changes in Net Assets in the audited financial statements for the year ended December 31, 2019, consist of the cost of the pension administration services and investment management services provided by Vestcor as well as the costs of the Board functions described on page 8.
+These costs are further itemized in Note 11 of the audited financial statements on page 58.

-Total administration costs for the year ended December 31, 2018 were \$13,382,000 compared to \$13,925,000 for the same period in 2017, a decrease of \$543,000.
-As a percentage of average pension fund assets, total administration costs fell to 0.175% in 2018 compared to 0.193% in 2017.
+Total Administration Costs for the year ended December 31, 2019 were \$15,826,000 compared to \$13,382,000 for the same period in 2018, an increase of \$2,444,000.
+This increase consists of \$936,000 of investment management costs which include variable performance and custody fees and \$1,509,000 of administration costs.
+The administration costs include a cost of \$1,539,000 related to Vestcor's implementation of a new pension and benefit administration system in 2019 which is expected to deliver future cost savings.
+This system cost is partially offset by lower legal and consulting fees.
+As a percentage of average pension fund assets, total administration costs raised to 0.189% in 2019 compared to 0.175% in 2018.

-The Plan continues to benefit from the cost competitiveness of its investment and administration service provider as this expense is significantly lower than would be charged by private sector service providers.
+The Plan continues to benefit from the cost competitiveness of its investment and administration service provider as this expense is significantly lower than would be charged by other private sector service providers.

-PLAN ACTUARIAL VALUATION
+PLAN VALUATION